Frequently Asked Questions

 5. Do I have to come to campus?

-Both on-campus and distance learning students are required to participate in a three day on-campus residency during the final spring semester of the program beginning on the last Thursday of April and concluding on the following Saturday evening.
+Both campus and distance learning students are required to participate in a three day campus residency during the final spring semester of the program beginning on the last Wednesday of April and concluding on the following Friday evening.
 During the residency, students will participate in the Auburn MAcc Leadership Summit which is comprised of social events, business seminars, and leadership workshops.

 6. What entrance examinations are required?